ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

 Sole function is to change all facts of a certain fact typ to a different fact tye.
-Current limitation- the current fact must be a family type, the fact type to chnage to must be individual fact type.
+Current limitation- the current fact must be a family type, the fact type to chnage to must be Personal fact type.

 ======================================================================